Understanding ISO 9001:2015 Quality Management System.

 - 10.2.2 Evidence of the results of any corrective action and the nature of the nonconformity

-This is a relatively short section, which essentially says “Do a good job” at whatever your management system is trying for.
 This clause deals with the execution of the plans and processes that enable the organization to meet customer requirements and design products and services.
-It includes much of what was previously referred to in Clause 7 of the 2008 version, but there is greater emphasis on the control of processes especially planned changes and review of the consequences of unintended changes, and mitigating any adverse effects as necessary.
-The revised version of the standard acknowledges the trend towards greater use of subcontractors and outsourcing.
+It places a greater emphasis on the control of processes especially planned changes and review of the consequences of unintended changes, and mitigating any adverse effects as necessary.
+The standard acknowledges the trend towards greater use of subcontractors and outsourcing.
 This is demonstrated by the requirement to establish criteria for monitoring the performance of these parties in addition to keeping records used to establish selection criteria.
-The Clauses continue to cover ‘Requirements for products and services’ which remains largely unchanged from the 2008 version.
-However, it now requires communication with regards to contingency actions where required and also the treatment of customer property.
-A new requirement for communicating with ‘potential’ customers is also included, useful for bringing new offerings or solutions to the market.
-There are more explicit requirements in terms of the standards or codes of practice that the organization has committed to implement; internal and external resource needs for the design and development of products and services and finally the potential consequences of failure due to the nature of products and services.
-There is also a new clause which covers post-delivery activities.
-This could include activities such as maintenance programmes or work carried out under warranty, and activities covering final disposal or recycling of the product.
-When determining the extent of these activities organizations must consider the risks associated with a product or service, customer requirements, customer feedback, and any statutory requirements.
-In a welcome change of terminology, the rather clumsy ‘Product realization’ becomes ‘Operations’
+The Clauses cover the requirements for products and services.
+It requires communication with regards to contingency actions where required and also the treatment of customer property.
+Plan, implement, and control processes need to meet requirements for products and services.

 In order to meet the requirements for the delivery of products and services, the organization needs to plan, implement, and control its processes.
 The first step is to determine the requirements for products and services, meaning what features the product or service will have.
 Then, the organization needs to define how processes will be performed and what criteria the product or service needs to meet to be accepted for release.
 Finally, the organization needs to determine the resources needed for the processes and the records needed to demonstrate that the processes were carried out as planned.
-Businesses are expected that, once they have done their planning for what they are going to sell, they then plan the detail of how this can be done operationally.
+Once they have done their planning for what they are going to sell, they then must plan the detail of how this can be done operationally.
 The organization may need to :

 - Set up supplier accounts/trade accounts.